aar246860/Geometric-Disentanglement-PGRL/README.md

 It also includes cached SHAP values in `data/processed/shap/`, allowing immediate reproduction of ML and plotting steps without re-running 10k simulations.

-If a required pre-computed file is missing, the loader raises:
-"Pre-computed data [filename] not found.
-Please download from [Zenodo Link Placeholder] or run simulation script."

 ## Usage

 ```bash